googlearchive/firebase-dart/lib/src/assets/README.md

-# For firebase3 package development only
+# For firebase package development only

 The contents of this directory are solely for use from within the `test` and `example` directories.
 You should **never** reference the contents of this